wp-plugins/fix-duplicates/readme.txt

 5. The redirection management screen, which is part of the premium Redirection extension.

 == Changelog ==

+= 1.0.3 (12 July 2015) =
+* Minor Fix: Prevent PHP warnings from occuring (by checking for the existence of GET variables before use).

 = 1.0.2 (7 July 2015) =
 * Change: Allow users with the `delete_pages` capability to delete duplicates (instead of admins only).